-The boarding school interview is one of the most misunderstood parts of the admissions process.
-Most families treat it like a job interview — coaching their student to give polished, impressive answers.
+Most families treat the interview like a job interview, coaching their student to give polished, impressive answers.
 That instinct produces exactly the wrong result.
+Interviewers can spot rehearsed responses within seconds.

 What interviewers are actually evaluating

-Admissions officers interview hundreds of students each cycle.
+Admissions officers at top schools interview hundreds of students each cycle.
+According to TABS (The Association of Boarding Schools), the most selective boarding schools admit fewer than 15% of applicants.
 They can spot a rehearsed answer within seconds.
-What they are genuinely trying to understand is:
+What they are really trying to understand is:

 None of these things are improved by memorising answers to common questions.